tauri-apps/tauri-docs/docs/getting-started/setting-up-linux.md

 You'll need to run a command that is slightly more complex than WSL 1: `export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | awk '{print $2}'):0` and you need to add `-ac` to the X server as an argument.
 Note: if for some reason this command doesn't work you can use an alternative command such as: `export DISPLAY=$(cat /etc/resolv.conf | grep nameserver | sed 's/.* //g'):0` or you can manually find the Address using `cat /etc/resolve.conf | grep nameserver`.

 :::note
-Don't forget that you'll have to use the "export" command anytime you want to use a graphical application, for each newly opened terminal.
+Don't forget that you'll have to use the "export" command anytime you want to use a graphical application for each newly opened terminal.

 You can download some examples to try with `sudo apt-get install x11-apps`. xeyes is always a good one.
 It can be handy when troubleshooting WSL issues.
 :::

 ## Continue

-Now that you have set up the Linux-specific dependencies for Tauri learn how to [add Tauri to your project][Beginning Tutorial].
+Now that you have set up the Linux-specific dependencies for Tauri, learn how to [add Tauri to your project][Beginning Tutorial].

 [nvm]: https://github.com/nvm-sh/nvm
 [nvm install.sh]: https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh